Investing

 • Complexity

-Gas fees, wallet management, and protocol risks require significant learning before committing capital.
+Wallet management, gas fees, and protocol risks require significant learning before committing capital.

 "DeFi is fascinating technology.
-Treat it as venture-style risk allocation: never more than 5% of your investable assets until you fully understand what you're doing."
+Treat it as venture-style risk allocation: never more than 5% of your investable assets until you fully understand what you are doing."

 Before exploring DeFi, ensure you have an emergency fund, manageable debt, and a diversified traditional portfolio.
 Curiosity is healthy; FOMO is expensive.